jaimealbapastor/autonomous-gardener/Reports/Brice/Séance 6.md

 But for the Auger, I wanted to post-treat to insert it in the mandrel.

-Second, with Sébastien Juan's assistance, we make a small hole in the mandrel and insert it into the motor.
+Second, with Frédéric Juan's assistance, we make a small hole in the mandrel and insert it into the motor.
 It was a great idea but we believe that the Auger will not revolve properly.

 Unfortunately, when I used the Auger to test the motor, I damaged it, making it impossible for me to determine whether the rotation was accurate.